enclave-networks/internet-gateway/README.md

 .\configure-tenant.ps1 -orgId abcdefghijklmnopqrstuvwxyz012345 -apiKey abcdefghijklmnopqrstuvwxyz0123456789abcdefghijklmnopqrstuvwxyz0
 ```

-The PowerShell script will create an API key valid for one hour and two system enrolments in the target tenant:
+The PowerShell script will create an Enrolment Key that's valid for one hour and two system enrolments in the target tenant:

 ```
 Checking for enrolled Internet Gateways...